 We have entered into offer letter agreements or employment agreements with each of our NEOs, as further described below.
 Each of our NEOs' employment is "at-will" and may be terminated by the Company at any time and for any reason.
+For a description of the severance agreement that we have entered into with each NEO, please see the section titled "Potential Payments upon Termination or Change in Control" below.

 Dr. Short.
 In March 2007, we entered into a verbal agreement with Dr. Short, which was later memorialized by an employment letter agreement.
-Pursuant to the employment letter agreement, beginning April 2, 2007, Dr. Short was entitled to an annual base salary of \$250,000, which was increased to \$609,840 in 2019, \$634,233 in 2020 and \$659,592 in 2021.
-For a description of the severance agreement that we have entered into with Dr. Short, please see the section titled "Potential Payments upon Termination or Change in Control" below.
+Pursuant to the employment letter agreement, beginning April 2, 2007, Dr. Short was entitled to an annual base salary of \$250,000, which was \$685,980 in 2022 with a target bonus equal to 60% of his base salary.